The problem with “Crazy” Hair Day

 My daughter: No, it’s mean!

 Me: Yes, and Black girls have beautiful hair just the way it is.
-They should not have to make their hair long or straight like your hair to feel beautiful or pretty.
+We should celebrate all the different ways that people can wear their hair!

-We then watched this Sesame Street video (which my daughter had seen), in which Segi, a puppet who is a Black girl, sings about how much she loves her hair and all of the awesome ways she can style it.
-After it was finished, I asked, “Why do you think Segi sang that song?”
+We then watched this Sesame Street video, which she had seen before.
+In it, Segi, a Black girl puppet, sings about how much she loves her hair and all of the awesome ways she can style it.
+After it was finished, it was clear that my daughter was tired of talking as she didn’t have much to say in response.

 Sara Leo is an educator, mother and PhD candidate in the Curriculum, Instruction, and Teacher Education program at Michigan State University.
 Her areas of study include media education, public pedagogy, and critical issues of race, gender, and sexuality, particularly as they relate to young children, parents, and the intersection of schooling and society.